How to avoid duplicates during first synchronization

 - In the last window choose Do not export duplicate items and click Finish.

 It is highly recommended to create the same operation for all of your Outlooks because it is the simplest way to create a backup of your folders.
-So please create a backup first and put these files in some save place.
+So please create a backup first and put these files in a safe place.

 Now your file is ready.
 Open Outlook on another computer, and using the same Import and Export Wizard, choose Import from another program or file option and import all the data from your file with the option Do not import duplicate items checked.
 You will see you have now an updated contact list with no duplicates at all!